nodejs/node/doc/api/tls.md

 Calling `callback(err)` will result in a `socket.destroy(err)` call.

-The typical flow of an OCSP Request is as follows:
+The typical flow of an OCSP request is as follows:

 1. Client connects to the server and sends an `'OCSPRequest'` (via the status info extension in ClientHello).